Trading indices vs forex: what are the main differences and what can you trade?

 With us, you can trade on over 80 pairs, with a range of major, minor and exotic currency pairs to choose from.
 Some of the most popular currency pairs include the British pound against the US dollar (GBP/USD), the euro against the US dollar (EUR/USD), and the US dollar against the Japanese yen (USD/JPY).

-These are very liquid markets, providing traders with more opportunities to get exposure and take advantage of the spread.
+These are very liquid markets, providing traders with the opportunity to get exposure and make profit.
 In the same breath, there’s risk of possible loss if the market moves against them.

-With us, you’ll speculate on both markets using CFD trading.
+With us, you’ll take a position on both markets using CFDs.

 Trading indices vs forex: which market is better for beginners?

 It depends on several factors, but most beginners tend to get exposure to indices at the start of their journey as forex is more suited for experienced traders.
-This is because the indices market follows the direction of stocks closely, making it slightly predictive of how the index will move in the future.
+This is because the indices market follows the direction of shares closely, making it slightly pronounced as to how the index will move in the future.

 Some of the factors that affect an index’s price include big events like interest rate decisions, a country’s economic performance and many others.
-This is why it’s prudent to use fundamental analysis to support your decision to take a particular position.
+This is why it’s prudent to also incorporate fundamental analysis into your trading strategy.

 As a beginner, it's important to supplement your knowledge before you start trading with real money.
 You can use IG Academy – a self-learning hub, complete with comprehensive trading resources – to help you learn at your own pace.